cortexproject/cortex/SECURITY.md

 0. Have an actively monitored security email alias for our project.
 1. Have a public hosted version/distribution of Cortex.
 2. Have a user base not limited to your own organization.
-4. Not be a downstream or rebuild of another vendor.
+3. Not be a downstream or rebuild of another vendor.
-5. Be a participant and active contributor in the community.
+4. Be a participant and active contributor in the community.
-6. Accept the [Embargo Policy](#embargo-policy) that is outlined above.
+5. Accept the [Embargo Policy](#embargo-policy) that is outlined above.
-7. Be willing to [contribute back](#contributing-back) as outlined above.
+6. Be willing to [contribute back](#contributing-back) as outlined above.

 **Removal**: If your vendor stops meeting one or more of these criteria after joining the list then you will be unsubscribed.

 ### Request to Join

-Send an email to cortex-team@googlegroups.com proving that you’re eligible based on the above criteria.
-The team will review the application internally and will reach out to in case of any clarifications and will get back to you.
+Please open an issue to the repo with the details to prove that you're eligible based on the above criteria.
+The team will review the application and will reach out to you in case of any clarifications.
+Once the application is accepted you'll be added to the mailing-list and also to the list below.

+### Members of the list

+Members of the list are listed below: